Our Mission

 Alice created the Taking Action for Good (TAG) Foundation as a movement with the belief that everyone has the ability to TAG and challenge others to do the same.
 It is with this vision and passion that Alice will continue to be a national and international leader in this movement, focusing on how she can empower, inspire, and lift up all people no matter their current lot in life, to take action for good.
 Now, you have been tagged!

-Taking Action for Good - Board of Directors
+Taking Action for Good - TAG Team

 Brittany Barnett